Jimmy Carter, US president and human rights champion, has died

 In 1982, Carter and his wife founded the Carter Center, a nonprofit dedicated to advancing human rights, leading health initiatives and improving the quality of life for people around the world.

-Carter helped lead conflict resolutions, observe elections in nations with fraudulent voting processes and advised presidents on issues in more than 80 countries.
+Carter helped lead conflict resolutions, observed elections in nations with fraudulent voting processes and advised presidents on issues in more than 80 countries.

 Under Carter’s leadership, the Carter Center worked alongside the World Health Organisation to nearly eradicate Guinea worm disease, an infection that occurs due to contaminated drinking water.
 The incidence of the disease decreased from 3.5 million cases in 1986 to 13 in 2022, according to the Carter Center.